Brand Loyalty – Why do customers return?

 A brand is required to constantly work on all of its ‘brand molecules’.
 These are the project or key messages of a company, all of which need to support each other.
 Importantly, each ‘brand molecule’ requires its own campaign if the brand is to be built and customers are loyal.
 By understanding what parts of a brand are seen in a positive or negative light, the company can refocus on how to build certain areas of the brand and see how to expand upon them.

 The number 1 rule for building up loyal customers

 Make the business focused solely on customers, not solely on making money.

 Here is the brand molecules of O2 – you will recognise all of them, yet know more information on some more than others, this reflects which campaigns you have connected with the most.
 It almost becomes a pyramid structure of trust, where if a customer doesn’t believe in a brand message/service, then a sale isn’t very likely.
 Say that I believe that Mcdonald's (not that it is!) is an unclean place with unfriendly staff, the likelihood of me buying a burger there is slim.

 To build your brand’s customer loyalty, follow the guidelines below:

 Ensure you work on all your brand molecules – not just what you offer, but how you offer it.
 Remember, the first impression of your brand is the most important.

-It goes without saying; reward your customers as much as possible with a scheme – allowing them to either build points/rewards for themselves or personalised one off offers for them only.
+It goes without saying; reward your customers as much as possible with a scheme – that allows them to either build points/rewards for themselves or personalised one-off offers for them only.

 Listen and change.
 The customer knows what they want, so if possible (within reason) why shouldn’t you provide that for them?
 Making a customer feel like they are connected and helping a brand is the fastest way to build that relationship.